 Who am I?

-I'm a violinist/composer/music theorist recently graduated from the Eastman School of Music, as well as a self-taught programmer that focuses on web development.
+I'm a violinist/composer/music theorist that upon graduation from the Eastman School of Music became a full-time hacker.

-Currently, I am a Software Engineer at Epicom in Austin, TX.
+Currently, I am a Senior Backend Engineer at Knox Networks.

 For the presentation that I gave before the defense of my dissertation, I avoided PowerPoint altogether, using instead impress.js as the main engine of my slideshow.
 Included within the slideshow are some examples that exploit my plot-pc-set.js script to demonstrate how the z-relation works.
 Unlike usual web-based slideshows, it is a dynamic hands-on slideshow.

 This webapp is a mobile app that uses JQTouch along with Zepto.
 It is a suite of music calculators, which now includes a set class calculator and a twelve-tone matrix builder.
 Personally, when analyzing music, I use this webapp all the time.

 This calculator uses AJAX to query the server about information about set classes.
 It is a bit old, and could certainly be improved, but it serves as a good example of of some of my earlier work, which has the server respond with information according to set-class lists stored server-side.
 Overall, this calculator is very powerful, in that it responds relatively quickly with hard-to-calculate information.

 I began my studies as a student of violin at Texas Tech University.
 During that time, I went to Lugano, Switzerland to study with the maestro Carlo Chiarappa.